wearetriple/dotnet-defaults/KanbanGuidelines.md

 The team objective is to move work items on the board to the _Done_ lane as fast and best as we can.
 Note that this implies focus on incremental progress of the application we are building.

-- You *should* only have work item on your name.
+- You *should* only have a single work item assigned.
 _Strive for focus and avoid multitasking._
 - You *should* take the top work item from the To Do column when starting a new item.
 _Work items in To Do *should* be prioritized in descending order._